raspberrypilearning/poo-near-you/worksheet.md

 ## Get a Google maps API key

 Next, you'll need to create a Google Maps API key.
-An API (or Application Programming Interface) is a set of functions provided so that you can interact with another computer which does useful things for you - in this case the Google Maps server.
-You need to have an **API key** to access it so that Google knows who it has allowed to use its services.
+An API (or Application Programming Interface) is a set of functions provided so that you can interact with another computer - in this case the Google Maps server.
+You need to have an **API key** to access it, so that Google knows who it has allowed to use its services.

 1. Follow steps 1-4 on [this page](https://developers.google.com/maps/documentation/javascript/adding-a-google-map#step_3_get_an_api_key) to obtain a Google Maps API key.